 So follow these dos and don’ts for a fun holiday gifting time.
 Make sure to send a thank you note to those who get you gifts at your workplace.
 Also, try to add a personal note if possible when gifting anyone - both at the workplace and at home.

-Planning to send flowers or gift hampers to colleagues or employees?
+Planning to send gift hampers or any other corporate gifts to colleagues or employees?
 Place an order with us today!